-We operate without any funding and are delighted that The Cass Faculty of Art, Architecture and Design has offered us a space to host our launch of the second issue, 6.30 - 8pm, 4th Floor Boulevard, Thursday 6th March.
+We operate without any funding and are delighted that The Cass School of Art, Architecture and Design has offered us a space to host our launch of the second issue, 6.30 - 8pm, 4th Floor Boulevard, Thursday 6th March.

 The publication was founded by Zoë Berman, an alumna of The Cass School of Architecture.